 There are both pros and cons of living on campus, which is why it’s so important for you to make the best decision for yourself and your needs.

-To keep up to date with everything Lancaster, IPM and student housing, click here.
+To keep up to date with everything IPM, Lancaster student accommodation and Lancaster student living, click here.